capGoblin/coinswipe/README.md

    - Control, optimize, and dominate your portfolio—all under Gaia’s wise guidance.

 ## Why CoinSwipe is the BEST
 This isn’t just another crypto tool—it’s the **ULTIMATE crypto experience**.
-CoinSwipe integrates the omniscient intelligence of Gaia AI Agent, the reliability of Coinbase MPC Kit, and the scalability of Base to deliver a platform so intelligent it redefines what’s possible.
+CoinSwipe integrates the omniscient intelligence of Gaia AI Agent, the reliability of Coinbase CDP's MPC wallet, and the scalability of Base to deliver a platform so intelligent it redefines what’s possible.

 With Gaia AI, CoinSwipe doesn’t just serve users; it understands them, anticipates their needs, and ensures they’re always one step ahead in the crypto game.